 You can easily spend 4-5 days in the adventure capital of Ecuador.

-Check out our Baños guides for more information:
+Check out the complete Baños backpacker guide for more information:

 After this, you will need a full day to travel to Guayaquil (7-8 hour bus) where you can also spend an extra day or two if you wish, but there isn’t much here for backpackers.

-Just get ready for your once-in-a-lifetime trip to the Galápagos Islands.
+Just use any extra days to get ready for your once-in-a-lifetime trip to the Galápagos Islands!

 Week 4 – The Galápagos Islands

-If you are looking to do it on a budget then check out these three posts:
+If you are looking to do it on a budget then check out these two posts to help you:

 Week 5 – Montañita

-You will fly back from the Galapagos into Guayaquil where you might want to rest up a day before heading to the amazing beach town of Montañita.
+After an amzing week on the Galapagos Islands, fly back into Guayaquil.
+You might want to rest up a day before heading to the amazing beach town of Montañita.